YouTube: April Fools gags

 YouTube featured an April Fools prank on the site on April 1 of every year from 2008 to 2016.
 In 2008, all links to videos on the main page were redirected to Rick Astley's music video "Never Gonna Give You Up", a prank known as "rickrolling".
 The next year, when clicking on a video on the main page, the whole page turned upside down, which YouTube claimed was a "new layout".
 In 2010, YouTube temporarily released a "TEXTp" mode which rendered video imagery into ASCII art letters "in order to reduce bandwidth costs by $1 per second."

 The next year, the site celebrated its "100th anniversary" with a range of sepia-toned silent, early 1900s-style films, including a parody of Keyboard Cat.
 In 2012, clicking on the image of a DVD next to the site logo led to a video about a purported option to order every YouTube video for home delivery on DVD.
 In 2013, YouTube teamed up with satirical newspaper company The Onion to claim in an uploaded video that the video-sharing website was launched as a contest which had finally come to an end, and would shut down for ten years before being re-launched in 2023, featuring only the winning video.
 The video starred several YouTube celebrities, including Antoine Dodson.
 A video of two presenters announcing the nominated videos streamed live for 12 hours.

 In 2014, YouTube announced that it was responsible for the creation of all viral video trends, and revealed previews of upcoming trends, such as "Clocking", "Kissing Dad", and "Glub Glub Water Dance".
 The next year, YouTube added a music button to the video bar that played samples from "Sandstorm" by Darude.
 In 2016, YouTube introduced an option to watch every video on the platform in 360-degree mode with Snoop Dogg.

 Services

 YouTube Premium

-YouTube Premium (formerly YouTube Red) is YouTube's premium subscription service.
+YouTube Premium (formerly Music Key and YouTube Red) is YouTube's premium subscription service.
 It offers advertising-free streaming, access to original programming, and background and offline video playback on mobile devices.
 YouTube Premium was originally announced on November 12, 2014, as "Music Key", a subscription music streaming service, and was intended to integrate with and replace the existing Google Play Music "All Access" service.
 On October 28, 2015, the service was relaunched as YouTube Red, offering ad-free streaming of all videos and access to exclusive original content.
 As of November 2016, the service has 1.5 million subscribers, with a further million on a free-trial basis.
-As of June 2017, the first season of YouTube Originals had gotten 250 million views in total.
+As of June 2017, the first season of YouTube Originals had received 250 million views in total.